 - Include your business name, keyword, and location (naturally) in the first couple of lines.
 Google’s Vicinity update means keyword stuffing is no longer effective so don’t force multiple keywords into your description.

 - Write for your audience.
-Business description gives you a chance to allow your business’ personality to shine.
+The business description gives you a chance to allow your business’ personality to shine.
 The information you convey, and how you convey it should resonate with your target audience.

 - Add social proof where possible.

-Remember, you only have 750 characters so every character counts.
-Just like you carefully craft your meta title and description tags for your website thanks to limited character counts, you need to take the same amount of care when writing your GBP business description.
-Only 250 characters will be displayed in the knowledge panel and then people will have to click to see the full description.
+Just like you carefully craft your meta title and description tags for your website, you need to take the same amount of care when writing your GBP business description.

 Once you have your Google Business Profile description inserted, click “Apply”.
 You’ll then need to wait for Google to review and approve your description.